-Our school is similar to unschooling in many ways.
+Our program is similar to unschooling in many ways.
 Both value self-directed learning without the use of coercion or extrinsic motivators and both trust that children will learn what they need to when they need it.
-However, students who attend our school get some time away from their parents.
+However, students who attend our program get some time away from their parents.
 This enables them to take on much more responsibility for their own choices.
 It also enables them to practice living in a democracy with all of its rewards and challenges.

 Sudbury and Montessori are similar in that children are given more freedom to make decisions about what interests them and how to pace themselves.
 Both models also hold the basic assumption that people are naturally curious and don’t need to be forced to learn.
 The Sudbury model, however, gives students even more freedom and makes no assumption about how individual children will learn.